-PHP programming languages provides a lot of different type of functions for string manipulation.
-In this tutorial we will look how to find some part of the given specified string or text.
-We will use popular function named
+PHP programming languages provide a lot of different types of functions for string manipulation.
+In this tutorial, we will look at how to find some part of the given specified string or text.
+We will use the popular function named

 We will start with the syntax of the

 substr() function.
-This functions have 3 parameters.
-This function will return a string which is a sub-string of the given string.
+This function has 3 parameters.
+This function will return a string which is a substring of the given string.

 string substr(string $string, int $start,[int $length])